Getting to Yes: Background

 Fisher and Ury focused on the psychology of negotiation in their method, "principled negotiation", which attempts to find acceptable solutions by determining which needs are fixed and which are flexible for negotiators.
 The first edition of the book was published in 1981.
 By 1987, the book had been adopted in several U.S. school districts to help students understand "non-adversarial bargaining".

 In 1991, the book was issued in a second edition with Bruce Patton, an editor of the first edition, listed as a co-author.
 The main difference between the second and first editions was the addition of a chapter after the main text entitled "Ten Questions People Ask About Getting to Yes".

 The book became a perennial best-seller.
 By July 1998, it had been appearing for more than three years on the BusinessWeek "Best-Seller" book list.
 As of December 2007, it was still making appearances on the list as one of the "Longest Running Best Sellers" in paperback business books.

 The third edition was published in 2011.
 Among other changes to the second edition, the third edition added newer examples of negotiations, such as a conflict in Iraq after Saddam Hussein had fallen from power; paragraphs on "core concerns" and "the role of identity"; a section "How should we communicate?"; and a section "There is power in effective communication".
-As of 2022, Ury asserted on his website that 15 million copies of the book had been sold, and that it has been translated into more than 35 languages.
+As of 2022, Ury asserted on his website that 15 million copies of the book had been sold, and that it had been translated into more than 35 languages.